Gateways usually support only 8+1 channels and a set of 8+1 channels is called as SUBBAND.

 The frequency plan is important, but so is the router setting (directly under the frequency plan setting).
 What do you have for your router setting and what do you have for your “server” in the json file?

 Also, if you use a PC browser to look at the traffic on your gateway page, when you expand a message, it puts up a cool chart/breakdown/timeline of which bridges and routers handled the packet, like this.
-My push and pull times are actually larger than yours15494089849121066330170
+My push and pull times are actually larger than yours

-I’m jealous now. :wink: You’ve got a really good SNR too.
+I’m jealous now.
+You’ve got a really good SNR too.
 Mine is usually around 10 or so with that RSSI, but I’ve got a lot of stuff sitting around radiating the room.
 Are you using the Raspberry Pi’s WiFi, or do you have it disabled?

 Hi there, I’m back to CY,